Frequently Asked Questions

 Evaluations are conducted in the home, which allows us to observe communication in a natural, comfortable environment.
 If an alternative location is needed, we are happy to make a plan that works for your family.

-• An Independent Educational Evaluation (IEE) is a formal evaluation conducted by a qualified professional who is not employed by or affiliated with your school district.
-Families have the right to request an IEE at public expense when they disagree with an evaluation conducted by the school district, including evaluations of speech, language, articulation, fluency, or augmentative and alternative communication (AAC).
+An Independent Educational Evaluation (IEE) is a formal evaluation conducted by a qualified professional who is not employed by or affiliated with your school district.
+Families have the right to request an IEE at the district’s expense when they disagree with an evaluation conducted by the school district, including evaluations of speech, language, articulation, fluency, or augmentative and alternative communication (AAC).

 You may want to consider requesting an IEE if you feel the district's evaluation did not fully capture your child's communication abilities, did not assess AAC as a potential support, or if the results don't align with what you observe at home or in other settings.